 “Right Wing crackdown?”
 Facebook seems to be saying.
 “What right wing crackdown?
 We shut down The Cynical Times.
 We shut down I Hate Donald Trump.”

-The mere fact that Facebook is allowing you to see this story, instead of Shadow Banning it, suggests our gagging serves its profit-growth agenda.
+The mere fact that Facebook is allowing you to see this story, instead of , suggests our gagging serves its profit-growth agenda.
 Because Facebook has repeatedly restricted Cynical’s ability to share its news articles and satirical stories in the past.

 Those were spankings.
 This is assault and battery.